The maximum maximum of a martingale with given $n$ marginals: Introduction

 The paper is organized as follows.
-Section \ref{sect-formulation}, provides the precise mathematical formulation of the problem and states the main pricing/hedging duality result for arbitrary measurable claims under n-marginal constraints.
-It also discusses the link with martingale optimal transport.
-Our main result is given in Section \ref{sec:mainresult}.
-Pathwise arguments, including the superreplicating strategy, provide a first self-contained proof of the main theorem and are reported in Section \ref{sect:pathwise}.
-The stochastic control approach which allowed us to guess the correct quantities for the pathwise arguments, is reported in Section \ref{sect:stochasticcontrol}.
-Additional arguments for the one marginal case are given in Section \ref{sect:Azema-Yor}.
-A proof of one technical lemma is relegated to the Appendix.
+Section~\ref{sect-formulation} provides the precise mathematical formulation of the problem and establishes the relevant connections with martingale inequalities, the Skorohod embedding problem and the martingale optimal transport.
+The main results of this paper are collected in Section~\ref{secmainresult}, starting from a remarkable pathwise inequality.
+The proofs are reported in Section~\ref {sectpathwise}.
+In particular, the pathwise inequality follows from an elementary verification.
+The stochastic control approach, which allowed us to derive the correct quantities for the pathwise arguments, is pursued in Section~\ref{sectstochasticcontrol}.
+Additional arguments for the one marginal case are given in Section~\ref{sectAzema-Yor}.
+Finally, the \hyperref[append]{Appendix} contains some proofs of technical lemmas including some additional properties of the embedding obtained in \cite{OblSp}.